 Nonpayment of tuition or other charges due the College or otherwise affecting the College will prohibit the student from receiving certain services.
-Students with outstanding financial obligations to the College will not be allowed to register or to obtain transcripts or official verification of enrollment.
-Students who participate in the deferred payment plan and whose monthly payment is more than two weeks in arrears may be asked to withdraw from the College.
+Students with outstanding financial obligations to the College will not be allowed to register, obtain transcripts, or receive official verification of enrollment.
+Students whose payment plan is more than one month in arrears may be asked to withdraw from the College.